gin0115/pinkcrab_function_constructors/_arrays/filter.md

  })();

- // Pass the Generator in — a Generator comes out.
-Nothing runs yet.
+ // Step 2 — build a reusable filter from the predicate.

+ $lowercaseOnlyFilter = Arrays\filter('ctype_lower');

+ // Step 3 — apply the filter to the Generator.
+Nothing runs yet; this returns a new Generator.

- $lowercaseOnly = Arrays\filter('ctype_lower')($words);
+ $lowercaseOnly = $lowercaseOnlyFilter($words);

- // foreach pulls values on demand; each one is tested only when needed.
+ // Step 4 — consume with foreach.
+Each value is pulled from the source on demand and the predicate is checked only when needed.

  foreach ($lowercaseOnly as $word) {
      echo $word .
 PHP_EOL;